Code-Institute-Submissions/rockanrolla/README.md

 ---

 ## Deployment
+---

 This project was developed and stored in git using initially Cloud9 and Visual Studio Code after.

-The project was staged, commited and pushed to a GitHub repository frequently[Rockanrolla Project](https://github.com/danmtt/rockanrolla).
+The project was staged, commited and pushed frequently to a GitHub repository  named [Rockanrolla Project](https://github.com/danmtt/rockanrolla).
 It is published to [GitHub pages](https://pages.github.com/) using the GitHub settings.

 [Click here to visit the site](https://danmtt.github.io/rockanrolla)